RSNROXX/OIBGRIP_Task1/README.md

 <h1>OIBGRIP_Task1</h1>
 <h2>Level 1 - Task 1 (Landing Page)</h2>
-A landing page is one of the best web development projects for beginners.
-This project demands a foundational understanding of HTML and CSS.
-You will learn how to add columns, divide sections, arrange items, add headers, footers.
-Most importantly, you will use your creativity to make the page look impressive.
-The alignments, the padding, the color palette, boxes and all the other elements on the page require attention.
-Use CSS carefully to make sure the elements on the page do not overlap.
+A landing page is one of the most important aspect for any website.
+This includes knowledge of UI&UX and manupilate website such that it is asthetically pleasing and visually appealling.
+This landing page is being build for general purpose which represents how a flow of an ideal website should be.

 <h2>IDE</h2>
 VS Code